vishal-m25/Obsidian/Learnings/java/java.md

 - To efficiently use thread and maintain thread pools instead of creating new threads for every single time.
 - __Thread Pool__ consists of number of worker nodes that can be assigned with tasks.
 - __Task queue__ It consists of tasks given to the executor.
-- there are different structure of executor that can be created;
+- There are different structure of executor that can be created;
+	- all the below create new threads so it does not terminate automatically it waits until explicitly said to;
 	- **newFixedThreadPool()** -- to allow a certain number of threads execute parallelly
 	- **newSingleThreadExecutor()** -- to have single thread execute all the tasks sequentially
 	- **newCachedThreadPool()** -- variable number of threads are created according to the need and availability, when available uses previously constructed thread, else creates a new thread